Depression Symptoms: Can It Cause Drowsiness?

 While many people experience tiredness occasionally, the tiredness associated with depression often presents as long-term or persistent fatigue.
 When evaluating symptoms, it can help to distinguish between feeling tired and feeling fatigued.

 Where tiredness may dissipate with proper rest, fatigue tends to persist regardless of sleep quality.
-According to research, fatigue is a frequently reported symptom of depression in over 90% of people living with the condition.
+According to research, depression fatigue is a symptom reported by over 90% of people living with major depressive disorder.
+Additionally, sleep disturbances and depression have a bidirectional relationship, meaning poor sleep quality can cause or exacerbate depression, and depressive symptoms can make it harder to get good sleep.

 A study published by the National Library of Medicine explains that fatigue is one of the most common residual symptoms of partially resolved depression.
 Fatigue often persists even when a person is receiving adequate treatment for depression.
 According to recent studies, about 21 million US adults live with depression.